katherinecook-ware/demo-repo/README.md

 # Demo For GitHub & Git
 Hi!
-This is my intro repo for GitHub, just trying out some new things.
+This is my intro repo for GitHub, just trying out some new things!